ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 ## HDF5 storage

-The `composable image set` can be stored in HDF5 format.
+The `composable image set` can be stored a single [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file.
 If it is stored in HDF5 format, it shall have the following structure:

 ```
 /